 Is there a ChatGPT app?

 There is an official ChatGPT app!
 While for a long time, you had to settle for using a web browser, OpenAI has now launched an app that lets you do everything that ChatGPT can do on a web browser.
-The app is currently iOS only — and limited to U.S. users — an Android app is on its way.
-More countries are also expected to get access in the near future according to OpenAI.
+And there's a ChatGPT Android app now too.
+While limited to the U.S. initially, access to the official iOS app has expanded since its launch.
+The Android app currently requires you to pre-register for access.

 Aside from the official app, there are also other apps using ChatGPT.
 Snapchat now has My AI, which is ChatGPT integrated into the popular messaging app.
 Opera has also integrated ChatGPT into its web browsers, allowing users to summarize articles and web pages, generate social media posts and more, with just a prompt or click.
 Even Slack has integrated ChatGPT into Slack's app.
 But none of these is a standalone ChatGPT app.